-The Alumni Association co-sponsors the Annual Campaign with the LSUS Foundation.
+The Alumni Association works with the LSUS Foundation on various campaigns throughout the year.
 The Association also provides funds for scholarships, helps promote enrollment, supports the continuation and expansion of programs at LSUS, and encourages community involvement through financial contributions and cooperative events with community and civic organizations.
 Its activities and traditions help increase community awareness of the University's programs, special events, and specific needs in order to maintain and enhance its current reputation as Louisiana's only public university in Shreveport and the Ark-La-Tex.

-The Office of Alumni Services directs the activities of the University's alumni association, including membership, alumni annual fund, alumni news, and special events.
+The Office of Alumni Services directs the activities of the University's alumni association, including membership, alumni giving, alumni news, and special events.
 Students who have successfully completed at least 3 hours at LSUS are eligible for membership.
 Additional information about Alumni Services may be obtained from the Office of Alumni Services, located on the second floor of the Administration Building, 318/797-5190.